daniel3735928559/guppy/README.md

     symbols from `symbols.json` that should not be allowed in this instance of the editor.
 Defaults to `[]` (nothing blacklisted).

+  * `ready_callback`: A function to be called when the instance is ready to render things.

   * `debug`: A boolean saying whether guppy should log debug data to the console.
 Defaults to `false`.